Hatton W. Sumners

 Hatton William Sumners (May 30, 1875 - April 19, 1962) was a Democratic Congressman from the Dallas, Texas, area, serving from 1913 to 1947.
-He rose to become Chairman of the powerful House Judiciary Committee.
+He rose to become Chairman of the House Judiciary Committee.

 Early life and career

 Hatton Sumners, the second of three children of William A. and Anna Elizabeth Walker Sumners, was born near Fayetteville, Tennessee, on May 30, 1875.
 He grew up on a farm in Lincoln County and attended local schools.

 In 1893, he moved to Garland, Texas, near Dallas, at a time when the city was beginning to industrialize and was a booming business center.
 In 1895, as a 20-year-old newcomer to Dallas County, Sumners persuaded the Dallas City Attorney, Alfred P. Wozencraft, to let him "read law" in his office, a common alternative to law school.
 Sumners was admitted to the bar in 1897 and commenced practice in Dallas.

 Sumners was elected as prosecuting attorney of Dallas County in 1900, serving two non-consecutive terms.
 As prosecutor, he brought charges against gamblers in an attempt to clean up Dallas.
 As a result of his investigations and his campaign against drinking and vice, Sumners was not re-elected in 1902.
 He continued his campaign against gambling and voting irregularities in Dallas, ultimately influencing state legislation enacted to reform the system.
 After that, Sumners was elected Dallas County prosecutor again.
 Instead of continuing in that position for additional terms, he accepted the presidency of the district and county attorneys' association of Texas in 1906 and 1907, where he campaigned against betting interests.